CS

 Feature Showdown

-The Genesis G80 features a 27-inch touchscreen, while the BMW i3 gets a 12.3-inch display.
+The Genesis G80 features a 14.5-inch touchscreen paired with a 12.3-inch digital dash, while the BMW i3 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Genesis G80 stands out with ventilated seats, V2L, Bang & Olufsen audio and ambient lighting that you will not find on the BMW i3.
 The BMW i3 counters with Harman Kardon audio.
 Which feature set matters more depends on your daily routine and priorities.